SpellholdStudios/Expanded_Thief_Stronghold/README.md

 - Proofread English strrefs (Gwendolyne).
 - Added French translation (by JohnBob).
 - Added Italian translation (by ilot).
+- Rewrote and renamed readme file to *expanded_thief_stronghold-readme-english.html*, then moved it into new :file_folder: "*readme*" folder.
 - Moved useless files into new :file_folder: "*legacy*" folder, and removed :file_folder: "*backup*" folder.
 - Lower cased files.
 - Included Linux and mac OS versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).